LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 ## Narrative Design

 **Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**

+Jordan:

+Narrative Design was much more cumulative and the artists definitely participated a lot in the overall vibes of the game, and I had to build off a narrative with their art and ideas in mind (rather than the other way around).

 ## Technical Artist